The Legendary Zheng Gu Shui: From Ancient Battlefields to Modern Muscle Relief

 ✅ Suitable for muscles, joints, and connective tissue support

-Unlike factory-produced versions, Shen Alchemy’s formula is slow-infused to preserve the spirit of Chinese herbalism — combining deep respect for tradition with modern skin-friendly standards.
+Unlike factory-produced versions, Shen Alchemy’s formula is slow-infused and made in small batches, to preserve the spirit of Chinese herbalism — combining deep respect for tradition with modern skin-friendly standards.

 Whether you’re an acupuncturist, athlete, or just someone dealing with chronic tightness or soreness, this liniment is a true ally.